wenz/brave-core/browser/ui/brave_ads/overview.md

 ## Text Ad Notification View

-**TextAdNotificationView** is a subclass of **AdNotificationView** which layouts and renders a text ad notification with a solid background, control buttons, title and body text.
+**TextAdNotificationView** is a subclass of **AdNotificationView** that lays out and renders a text ad notification with a solid background, control buttons, title and body text

 ## Ad Notification View

-**AdNotificationView** is a base class for the layout, rendering and mouse events of ad notifications.
+**AdNotificationView** is a base class for layout, rendering and mouse events of ad notifications.

 Different **AdNotificationView** subclasses are responsible for implementing their own design. i.e, see [text_ad_notification_view.h](./text_ad_notification_view.h).

 ## Ad Notification Background Painter

 **AdNotificationBackgroundPainter** is responsible for drawing a solid background below any other part of the **AdNotificationView** with rounded corners on macOS and Linux.

 ## Ad Notification Header View

-**AdNotificationHeaderView** is responsible for the layout and rendering of the header which includes title text.
+**AdNotificationHeaderView** is responsible for the layout and rendering of the header which includes the title text.

 ## Ad Notification Control Buttons View